gtcore902/portfolio-web-dev/README.md

 ### Features

-- **Project Presentation:** The site showcases a selection of the developer's best projects, with detailed descriptions, screenshots, and links to corresponding GitHub repositories.
+- **Project Presentation:** The site showcases a selection of best projects, with detailed descriptions, screenshots, and links to corresponding GitHub repositories.

-- **Professional Experience:** A dedicated section highlights the developer's professional experience, including information on positions held, responsibilities, and achievements.
+- **Professional Experience:** A dedicated section highlights professional experience, including information on positions held, responsibilities, and achievements.

 - **Contact Form:** Visitors can use a contact form to send messages to the developer.
 Messages are sent directly to the developer's email address using the email sending API.